Nandana-Ajayan/Nandana-Ajayan/README.md

 <div><br class="Apple-interchange-newline"># About Myself,

 Hi!
-I'm Nandana A, a B.Tech Computer Science & Engineering student at Saintgits College of Engineering in my 2nd year.
+I'm Nandana A, a 2nd year B.Tech Computer Science & Engineering student at Saintgits College of Engineering .
 I'm passionate about building software solutions and exploring emerging technologies.

 ## Skills